mikeplate/jquery-drag-drop-plugin/README.markdown

 what can be dragged and where it can be dropped.
 And you can also specify what actually happens on a drop with the function callback didDrop.

+If you have an element containing many draggable elements, you can either attach the plugin to each individual element inside the container or attach it to the single containing element and then implement canDrag to make sure that the correct child of the container is dragged.

 Options
 -------